-- satisfactory resolution of the impact of traffic having regard to a transport assessment including impact on the A14 or until such time as the A14 upgrade scheme is implemented - b. provision of a new access into the site from Cambridge Road - c. improvement to pedestrian and cycle routes to link to the existing networks - d. retention of the 0.42ha remnant orchard part of the site as open space - e. use of the former allotment land in the eastern part of the site for provision of a village hall - f. retention of important trees as identified in tree and ecology surveys - g. retention of the existing pond on the site - h. provision of noise mitigation measures in relation to the adjoining A14 - i. setbacks from the A14 to reduce the visual effect of development on the landscape
+- satisfactory resolution of the impact of traffic having regard to a transport assessment including impact on the A14 or until such time as the A14 upgrade scheme is implemented - b. provision of a new access into the site from Cambridge Road

+- d. retention of the 0.42ha remnant orchard part of the site as open space - e. use of the former allotment land in the eastern part of the site for provision of a village hall - f. retention of important trees as identified in tree and ecology surveys - g. retention of the existing pond on the site - h. provision of noise mitigation measures in relation to the adjoining A14 - i. setbacks from the A14 to reduce the visual effect of development on the landscape

-- 13.13 This site should be developed for a residential led scheme.
-It is intended to bring about the benefit of a new village hall for Fenstanton on the eastern part of the site and to incorporate substantial areas of open space, in particular retaining the former orchard land to the west of old Conington Road. - 13.14 Given the A14 improvement scheme it is anticipated that this level of development is acceptable from a traffic point of view; a transport assessment will be required.
+- 13.21 This site should be developed for a residential led scheme.
+It is intended to bring about the benefit of a new village hall for Fenstanton on the eastern part of the site and to incorporate substantial areas of open space, in particular retaining the former orchard land to the west of old Conington Road. - Given the A14 improvement scheme it is anticipated that this level of development is acceptable from a traffic point of view; a transport assessment will be required.
 Access should be provided from Cambridge Road.
 A traffic management scheme on the A14 eastbound off slip may be required to reduce speeds so that vehicles are travelling at no more than 30mph on the section that is two way.
 The accessibility of the site for pedestrians should be improved with the provision of pedestrian footways and crossing facilities linking the site with the centre of Fenstanton.
-The development also needs to ensure that sufficient parking is provided on the site. - 13.15 The site has a long boundary with the A14 and noise mitigation measures should be included in the design.
+The development also needs to ensure that sufficient parking is provided on the site. - 13.23 The site has a long boundary with the A14 and noise mitigation measures should be included in the design.
 Its proximity to an air quality management area means that the site is exposed to air pollution so any design should mitigate against this where possible.
-The required open space and allotments, together with setbacks, landscaping and other measures designed to reduce the visual impact of the development and ensure acceptable residential amenity significantly reduce the developable area of the site.
+The required open space and allotments, together with setbacks, landscaping and other measures designed to reduce the visual impact of the development and ensure acceptable residential amenity significantly reduce the developable area of the site. - 13.24 Given the site's proximity to a known Roman road an archaeological investigation will be required and appropriate mitigation implemented if necessary.

-Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Consultation Draft 2017
+Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Proposed Submission 2017

-13.16 The site is situated within a Sand and Gravel Mineral Safeguarding Area in the Cambridgeshire and Peterborough Minerals and Waste Development Plan.
+13.25 The site is situated within a Sand and Gravel Mineral Safeguarding Area in the Cambridgeshire and Peterborough Minerals and Waste Development Plan.
 Cambridgeshire County Council has in this case confirmed that due to the small size and proposed policy restrictions for the site, that mineral extraction is not expected.
 However, in the event that mineral is extracted as part of any future development it must be put to a sustainable use either on or off site.
 Any development proposal must address this issue with reference to the Cambridgeshire and Peterborough Minerals and Waste Core Strategy Policy CS26.